 Starting in 1981 – Britain’s ‘Year of the Disabled’ – the Mersea Island Festival has been an annual event each August at Essex Outdoors Mersea (East Mersea Youth Camp).
-The Festival aims to bring together young people and adults with or without a physical or learning disability to take part in a wide variety of activities that challenge and stimulate, helping to build the confidence and feelings of self worth in participants.
+The Festival aims to bring together children, young people and adults with or without a physical or learning disability to take part in a wide variety of activities that challenge and stimulate, helping to build the confidence and feelings of self worth in participants.
 At the same time they are fun and exciting and an opportunity to make new friends.

 Where is it?

 Essex Outdoors Mersea is an established outdoor centre on Mersea Island, 10 miles south of Colchester on the Essex coast.
 The centre provides a residential experience with a wide range of inclusive activities in 65 acres of open countryside with access to the beach.

 What’s on offer?